Technology & Tools

 Choosing The Best Heart Rate Variability Device

-Deep insight, however, takes next-generation technology.
 Active biofeedback gives you real-time coaching to crush stress while maximizing focus, attention, cognition, idea generation, and general brainpower.
-For most people, around-the-clock HRV measurement gives the most insight.
-Hanu Health is the top choice.
+Making it one of the best biohacking tools to upgrade your health.

-But nothing has more scientific validation than the old HeartMath emWave2.
+But nothing has more scientific validation than the HeartMath emWave 2 and Inner Balance 2.

 Or you can go completely old-school.
 With enough meditation, you can train yourself to enter the same state of optimal performance.
 I’m impatient.
 I’d prefer to use technology to shave 40 years off that learning curve.